opensearch-project/.github/CONTRIBUTING.md

     involved.
  ```

 We require that every contribution to OpenSearch is signed with a Developer Certificate of Origin.
+DCO checks are enabled via a [DCO workflow app](https://github.com/apps/dco) across the entire opensearch-project organization, and your PR will fail CI without it.

-Additionally, please use your real name.
-We do not accept anonymous contributors nor those utilizing pseudonyms.
+Additionally, we kindly ask you to use your real name.
+We do not accept anonymous contributors, nor those utilizing pseudonyms.

 Each commit must include a DCO which looks like this